 Adam serves as an adjunct professor for the University of Washington Museology (Museum Studies) Graduate Program:

 WHO OWNS HUMANITY? explores the legal and ethical questions surrounding the ownership of art, artifacts, digital collections, information, human language, ancient skeletons, biological data and human DNA.
 Where should we draw the line between what can be owned by individuals, corporations, and nation-states, and what belongs to the human race as a whole?
 If the “human race” owns, who controls?
-Should the King family be allowed to own the speeches and image of Dr. Martin Luther King, Jr., or should those belong to all of us?
-Who should define what is science versus faith?
-History versus myth?
-Ultimately, how should ownership be defined in the 21st Century, and what ethical issues are raised for libraries and museums?
-(Joint course with Anthropology)
+If the First Amendment guarantees free speech, why do Americans argue over the right to burn a flag or to bend a knee in protest?
+How do we define identity in an era of ever-changing gender fluidity?
+Why do notions of race continue to divide us when we live in an increasingly multi-cultural society?
+Who should decide what is science versus faith?
+Facts versus myth?
+Ultimately, how should ownership be defined in the 21st Century, and what ethical issues are raised for museums and libraries?